aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/generate-barcodes/advanced-features/manage-x-dimension-and-y-dimension/_index.md

 {{% /alert %}}
 ## **What is x-dimension?**
-All barcode symbologies have unique characteristics but there are some that are common to all: x-dimension is one such.
+All barcode symbologies have unique characteristics but some are common to all: x-dimension is one such.
 All barcodes have an x-dimension.

 The x-dimension is the narrowest bar or space in the barcode.
 Barcode symbologies usually specify a minimum x-dimension value to ensure compatibility between reading and printing equipment used in an open system (for example, a barcode label that will be read by scanners outside the issuing company).